- David N. Chin

 Final AI Shootout

 ICS 462 will include a final game AI Shootout.
 Small (3-5 students) teams will implement AI for the open source BZFlag Multiplayer 3D Tank Game and all teams will compete in a Shootout.
-Every team that has a running implementation will get at least 5 points (0 points for non-running implementations).
-The top team will get 15 points, which is 5 points extra credit.
-The remaining teams will be linearly scaled down from 15 to 5 points based on their BZFlag score in the Shootout game.
+There will be 2 preliminary rounds with 4 different teams in each round and a finals with the top 2 teams from each round competing for the top team.
+Every team that has a running implementation will get at least 10 points (0 points for non-running implementations).
+The top team will get 25 points, which is 5 points extra credit.
+The remaining teams with running implementations will be linearly scaled down from 25 to 10 points based on their BZFlag score in the Shootout games.

 David N. Chin / Chin@Hawaii.Edu